jacobobryant/biff/docs/02-reference/00-project-layout.md

 │       │   ├── email.clj
 │       │   ├── home.clj
 │       │   ├── middleware.clj
-│       │   ├── repl.clj
 │       │   ├── schema.clj
 │       │   ├── settings.clj
-│       │   ├── test.clj
 │       │   ├── ui.clj
 │       │   └── worker.clj
 │       └── example.clj
-└── bb
-    ├── deps.edn
+├── target
+│   └── resources
-    └── src
+└── test
     └── com
-            └── example
-                └── tasks.clj
+        └── example_test.clj
 ```

+- `src/com/example/app.clj` demonstrates how to create routes and request handlers.
+- `dev/repl.clj` contains instructions and helper code for interacting with your app via the REPL.
+- `dev/tasks.clj` contains tasks that can be ran with `clj -M:dev <task name>`.
+Biff provides some common tasks (see
+  `clj -M:dev --help`), and you can also define your own custom tasks.
+- `src/com/example/schema.clj` contains your database schema.
+- `src/com/example.clj` is the entrypoint.
-`config.edn` and `secrets.env` contain your app's configuration and secrets,
+- `config.env` and `resources/config.edn` contain your app's configuration. `config.template.env` is used to autogenerate `config.env`.
-respectively, and are not checked into git. `server-setup.sh` is a script for
-provisioning an Ubuntu server (see [Production](/docs/reference/production/)).
+- `server-setup.sh` is a script for provisioning an Ubuntu server (see [Production](/docs/reference/production/)).
-`bb.edn` defines project tasks—run `bb tasks` to see the available
-commands.